tylerkf/urop-cifar10-simple/README.md

 # Simple CIFAR-10 Neural Network for UROP 2018
 Simple convolutional neural network for my UROP.
+Built using the tensorflow's estimator API.

+### Setup
+Run `pip install -r requirements.txt`.

+All code was developed and tested with Python 3.6 on macOS High Sierra.

 ### Training
-Run train.py with the model path as a parameter.
+Run `train.py` with the model path as a parameter.

-Default path is '/tmp/cifar10_model'.
+Default path is `/tmp/cifar10_model`.

 ### Prediction
-Run predict.py with the image path as its first parameter (must be 32x32 RGB) and model path as its second.
+Run `predict.py` with the mode directory as its first parameter (optional) and image path as its second (must be 32x32 RGB).

+`./model` contains a pre-trained model with 70% accuracy

 ## Model
-Simple CNN structure with entire 32x32 image as input and no pre processing on the dataset.
 Model structure and parameters are taken from [this tensorflow tutorial](https://www.tensorflow.org/tutorials/deep_cnn).